 WPF 19-194: Davis Cattle Co.
 Grassland Restoration; Recipient – Arizona Association of Conservation Districts $341,626

 This grant helped fund a project to use aerial spraying to apply three different herbicides over 5,345 acres in order to kill mesquite trees and promote grass growth on the Davis Ranch, which includes private and state land in Cochise County.
-The herbicide that drifted from this spraying resulted in serious complaints from neighboring property owners that were investigated by the Arizona Department of Agriculture.
+The herbicide that drifted from this spraying resulted in serious complaints from neighboring property owners that were investigated by the Arizona Department of Agriculture, and resulted in a financial settlement.
 The grant application was submitted by the Arizona Association of Conservation Districts.
 The ranch’s owner, Fred Davis, is the current chairman of the Whitewater Draw NRCD.

 The stated purpose of the project was to “maximize the capture of precipitation.”
 Replacing mesquite with grass was supposed to decrease erosion and slow down runoff, which would increase soil moisture, help recharge the local groundwater, and reduce downstream flooding.
 It was also supposed to improve the local wildlife habitat.
 All of these claims were questionable.
 One of the reasons ranchers argue that grass is better at preventing erosion than mesquite is that there’s supposedly less bare ground with grass.
 But in ungrazed areas, there’s plenty of herbaceous vegetation that grows around and beneath mesquite trees.

 Grass is also supposed to increase soil moisture because it uses less water.
 It’s true that woody vegetation uses more water than grass, but if grass uses less water, how is it better at reducing runoff?
 And if mesquite trees grab more water, and produce more shade, how is soil moisture higher with grass?
 Mesquites are one of the trees that ranchers like to call “invasive,” but that’s a pejorative word that denigrates its role as a keystone plant in Southwest ecosystems.
-Research has shown that many wildlife species are more numerous in areas with mesquite trees, including mule deer.
+Research (Germano 1983) has shown that many wildlife species are more numerous in areas with mesquite trees, including mule deer.
 (Mule deer habitat improvement was the justification for the HPC matching grant.)
-Furthermore, the primary reason for the expansion of woody plants across the Southwest was that overgrazing by cattle removed the fine fuels needed to carry the periodic, relatively mild, natural wildfires that killed young trees and maintained grasslands.
-There’s also a suspicion that the widespread historical use of trees for firewood had an effect.
-Today, the danger that a prescribed burn might start a disastrous wildfire often makes it difficult to try and reinstate the natural fire regime.
-And it’s probably impossible to reverse the situation anyway, because climate change is creating hotter and drier weather that’s more favorable for mesquite trees, which makes killing them an expensive temporary measure.
-Liked many other Arizona ranches, the Davis Ranch benefited from other government programs too.
-A list is provided in the table below.
+Furthermore, the primary reason for the expansion of woody plants across the Southwest was overgrazing by cattle.
+It removed the fine herbaceous fuels needed to carry the periodic, relatively mild, natural wildfires that killed young trees and maintained grasslands.
+There’s also a suspicion that the reason there were historically fewer mesquites in some places was the widespread use of the trees for firewood in the past.
+Like many other Arizona ranches, the Davis Ranch benefited from other government programs too.
+A list of the known assistance is provided in the table below.

 |2007||WQIG #9-001*||$114,950||Whitewater Draw Sediment Reduction Partnership|